 Try OnPage for FREE!
 Request an enterprise free trial.

 5. Artificial Intelligence

 IT teams are leveraging technologies that use big data and machine learning algorithms to accelerate the identification and remediation of issues.
-Through artificial intelligence (AI), technicians can resolve incidents fast before they impact an organization’s critical business processes.
+Through artificial intelligence (AI), technicians can resolve incidents quickly before they impact an organization’s critical business processes.

 The DevOps environment is complex and requires technology stacks to monitor and manage workflows.
 With many systems generating large amounts of data every second, it becomes impossible to analyze and gain actionable insights.
 AI helps DevOps engineers detect anomalies in systems and suggests remedies to bring them back to normal.
-DevOps teams can spend less time on resolving incidents and channel more time in delivering high-quality products.
+DevOps teams can spend less time on resolving incidents and channel more time into delivering high-quality products.